 Writers have recorded this phenomenon throughout history.
 Scientists began studying these visits in the 1920s.
 For example, Sir William Barrett, a Dublin scientist, published his findings in “Death Bed Visions.”

 - Dying people identify friends and relatives who they thought were still living.
 In each case, these people were in fact deceased.
 (Back in the mid-20th century, news of death traveled slowly.)

-- Children often expressed their surprise when visiting “angels” did not have wings.
+- Children often expressed their surprise when visiting “angels” do not have wings.
 If these visions are hallucinations, wouldn’t a child see an angel as it’s depicted in popular culture?

 - Friends and relatives in these visions often say they’re here to help guide them to another realm.